nomasters/handshake/design-docs/handshake-core.md

 ## Summary

-This is the specification document for handshake core, the underlying structure and protocol specification for the CLI and GUI apps, as well as a proposal on how data is structured and stored.
+This is the specification document for handshake core and the underlying structure and protocol specification for the CLI and GUI apps, as well as a proposal on how data is structured and stored.
 The goal here is to outline the proposed functionality and design decisions.
 This document will evolve over time.

 ## Introduction

-Handshake is designed to be an experiment in one-time key encrypted communications.
+Handshake is designed to be an experiment in one-time key symmetric encrypted communications.
 The tool is based on in-person initialization of communication so that all future transmissions rely on symmetric key cryptography.
-This is primarily a design for out-of-band communication in which communicating parties aim to mitigate potential compromises in asymmetric encryption methodology ranging from CA poisoning, reliance on trusted centralized service providers for communications technology, and even explore patterns in post quantum readiness.
+This is primarily a design for out-of-band communication in which communicating parties aim to mitigate potential compromises in asymmetric encryption methodology ranging from CA poisoning to reliance on trusted centralized service providers for communications technology, and it can even be used to explore patterns in post-quantum readiness.

 Handshake is designed initially to work on [IPFS](https://ipfs.io) and [hashmap](https://hashmap.sh), but there are no technical reasons other backends couldn't be supported.
-In fact, support for **_strategies_** is built into the the core of handshake to allow for experimentation.
-For the sake of focus, this initial implementation utilizes hashmap and IPFS, but other decentralized tooling based around smart contracts, and other systems should be able to be incorporated in the future.
+In fact, support for **_strategies_** is built into the core of handshake to allow for experimentation.
+For the sake of focus, this initial implementation utilizes hashmap and IPFS, but other decentralized tooling based around smart contracts and other systems should be able to be incorporated in the future.

 Unique characteristics of handshake:

-- a handshake and key exchange only happens once, completely offline
+- A handshake and key exchange only happen once, completely offline.
-- This isn't designed to replace your daily driver encrypted chat app, instead it is meant to explore a unique set of back-end agnostic communication patterns between concerned parties.
+- This isn't designed to replace your daily driver encrypted chat app; instead, it is meant to explore a unique set of back-end agnostic communication patterns between concerned parties.
 - There are no centralized user accounts and no personally identifiable information about the users handled by a third party.
-This is possible, in the initial implementation, because each new chat group utilizes client-side generated ed25519 keys for signing encrypted references to the latest message in hashmap, and no authentication is required for public IPFS gateways for message storage.
+This is possible in the initial implementation because each new chat group utilizes client-side generated ed25519 keys for signing encrypted references to the latest message in hashmap, and no authentication is required for public IPFS gateways for message storage.
 - Encryption keys are never transmitted over the internet.
 This is due to the nature of the initial configuration and device storage.
 - Metadata about who is involved in the chat is never transmitted over the internet.
 - No identity persistence exists across chats.
 New chat-specific keys are generated per chat group creation.
 Bob in chat A with Alice has no externally identifiable relationship to Bob in chat B with Alex.